vkuznet/MLaaS4HEP/doc/workflow_recipe.md

 This script performs the following actions:
 - read all the ROOT files in chunks to compute the specs file
-- perform the training cycle (each time with a new chunk of events)
+- perform the training cycle (each time using a new chunk of events)
-  - create a chunk of events taken proportionally from the input ROOT files
+  - create a new chunk of events taken proportionally from the input ROOT files
     - extract and convert each event in a list of NumPy arrays
-    - normalize the events,
+    - normalize the events
     - fix the Jagged Arrays dimension
-    - create the masking vectors.
+    - create the masking vector
   - use the chunk to train the ML model provided by the user

 ## Example of output
-Running workflow.py using the [keras_model.py](https://github.com/vkuznet/MLaaS4HEP/blob/master/src/python/MLaaS4HEP/keras_model.py) model and the parameters chosen before, a similar output will be shown
+Running the [workflow.py](https://github.com/vkuznet/MLaaS4HEP/blob/master/src/python/MLaaS4HEP/workflow.py) script using the [keras_model.py](https://github.com/vkuznet/MLaaS4HEP/blob/master/src/python/MLaaS4HEP/keras_model.py) model and the parameters chosen before, a similar output will be shown
 ```
 ./MLaaS4HEP/src/python/MLaaS4HEP/workflow.py --files=files.txt --labels=labels.txt --model=keras_model.py --params=params.json
 load keras_model.py <function model at 0x7f6c1281c700> Simple Keras model for testing purposes